Awe, geeza brek, an’ tha’

 Connolly’s inability to identify wholeheartedly with his homeland began many years ago.
 The first inkling of dissent came in a cartoon published in a Sunday newspaper.
 His personality was recreated in a series called either “The Big Yin,” or “Lobby Dosser” – memory defeats me.
 It was very popular.
 At some point in its short history the cartoonist added a tattoo to the “Big Yin’s” arm – “England for Never.”
 It coincided with the SNP winning seats at Westminster, and a resurgence of confidence in Scotland’s culture.

 The cartoonist took it for granted a man of the people, a man from working class stock, would be a home rule supporter, or if not, then something of a rebel against Anglo rule.
-By that stage Connolly was a UK-national personality.
+Connolly was a UK-national personality.
 There and then he decided an apolitical image diplomatic.
 But it was the vehemence with which he reacted that jolted.

 Connolly demanded the tattoo removed.
 The assumption was he disliked any connection between his unspoken politics and SNP ideals.
-Considering Connolly owes everything to his origins, his career based on poking fun at the foibles of his central belt average Scot, denying his homeland seems a mite bizarre and certainly ungenerous.
+Considering Connolly owes everything to his origins, his career based on poking fun at the foibles of the central belt average Scot, denying his homeland seems a mite bizarre and certainly ungenerous.

 Later, when Scotland’s parliament seemed certain to be a success, he nicknamed it “that pretendy parliament”, an unforgiveable aside from a man who ought to have welcomed its advent with pride.